wp-plugins/relevanssi/readme.txt

 * To-do: Improve the display of query logs.
 Any requests?
 What information would you like to see, what would be helpful?

 == Changelog ==

+= 1.4.2 =
+* Users can search for specific phrases by wrapping the phase with "quotes".
+* Fixed a bug that caused broken HTML in some cases of highlighted search results (search term matches in highlighting HTML tags were being highlighted).
+* Improved punctuation removal.
+This change requires reindexing the whole database.

 = 1.4.1 =
 * Fixed a bug that caused empty search snippets when using word-based snippets.